 Si usted considera que su hijo se beneficiaría de hablar con un profesional licenciado, por favor llame a la línea de admisión de la Salud del Comportamiento al 682-885-7439 para referencias.

 Brienne, also known as Brie, is handled by child life specialists Anne Stankus, Danielle Spruill and Emily Hood.
 Brienne spends time with patients on the Rehabilitation and Transitional Care Unit, the Dodson Surgery Center and the Special Procedures Area.
-Brienne came to work at Cook Children's in October 2019 alongside her cousin Steve who are both golden doodles.
+Brienne came to work at Cook Children's in October 2019 alongside Steve who are both golden doodles.
 She loves to find the largest stick in the yard to play with and is well known for her incredibly long golden eyelashes.

 Kitty is handled by Child Advocacy Resource and Evaluation (CARE) team director Dr. Jamye Coffman and physician Dr. Elizabeth Peeler.
 Kitty came to us along with her cousin Journey in April 2015, and works closely with the CARE team.
 Kitty is a spunky and sweet dog that loves to help calm patients during their exams and then playing hard during her breaks!